Sergio Lopez

 seal

-• Communication and collaboration Clear communication under pressure was critical, with everyone and across all roles.
-I learned working cross functionality and by doing your best in your position directly helps others succeed in theirs.
+• Communication and collaboration Clear communication under pressure was critical at every level and across all roles.
+I learned that working cross-functionally and doing your best in your position directly helps others succeed in theirs.

 • You must identify and control your emotional triggers